 Pull from dockerhub and list the pulled images.

-udocker pull fedora:25udocker pull busyboxudocker pull iscampos/openqcdudocker images
+udocker pull fedora:29udocker pull busyboxudocker pull iscampos/openqcdudocker images

 Pull from a registry other than dockerhub.

-Create the container from a pulled image and run it.
+Create a container from a pulled image and run it.

-udocker create --name=myfed fedora:25udocker run myfed cat /etc/redhat-release
+udocker create --name=myfed fedora:29udocker run myfed cat /etc/redhat-release

-Run mounting the host /home/u457 into the container directory /home/cuser.
-Notice that you can "mount" any host directory inside the container, this is not a real mount but the directories will be visible inside the container.
+Execute mounting the host /home/u457 into the container directory /home/cuser.
+Notice that you can "mount" any host directory inside the container.
+Depending on the execution mode the "mount" is implemented differently and may have restrictions.

 udocker run -v /home/u457:/home/cuser -w /home/user myfed /bin/bashudocker run -v /var -v /proc -v /sys -v /tmp myfed /bin/bash